 - are putting themselves or someone else at immediate, serious risk of harm.

-- If they are not safe by themselves right now – as long as you feel able to do so, you should stay with them and help them call 999 for an ambulance, or help them get to A&E. They may appreciate it if you can wait with them until they can see a doctor.
+Stay with them and help them call 999 for an ambulance, if you feel able to do so.
+Or you could help them get to A&E. They may appreciate it if you can wait with them until they can see a doctor.

-- If you feel personally in danger right now, or that others are in immediate danger – you can dial 999 and ask for the police to help.
+You can call 999 and ask for the police to help.
 You might feel worried about getting someone in trouble, but it's important to put your own safety first.

 Supporting someone else can be challenging.
 Making sure that you look after your own wellbeing can mean that you have the energy, time and distance to help someone else.
 For example:

 - Take a break when you need it.
 If you're feeling overwhelmed by supporting someone or it's taking up a lot of time or energy, taking some time for yourself can help you feel refreshed.